huggingface/hub-docs/docs/hub/datasets-fiftyone.md

 ![FiftyOne VisDrone dataset](https://cdn-uploads.huggingface.co/production/uploads/63127e2495407887cb79c5ea/0eKxe_GSsBjt8wMjT9qaI.jpeg)

-You can [customize the download process](https://docs.voxel51.com/integrations/huggingface.html#configuring-the-download-process), including the number of samples to download, the name of the created dataset object, whether or not it is persisted to disk, and more!
+You can [customize the download process](https://docs.voxel51.com/integrations/huggingface.html#configuring-the-download-process), including the number of samples to download, the name of the created dataset object, or whether or not it is persisted to disk.

 You can list all the available FiftyOne datasets on the Hub using: